The 1920s

 The Newlands baby farmers

 Daniel Cooper was convicted and hanged for murder after a sensational trial that recalled the infamous Minnie Dean baby-farming case of 1895.
-After being under police surveillance for some time, Cooper was arrested on 30 December 1922 and charged with performing an abortion.
+After being under police surveillance for some time, Cooper was arrested on 30 December 1922 for performing an abortion.
 Following the discovery of a female baby’s body at the Coopers’ property in Newlands, near Wellington, on 3 January, he and his wife Martha were charged with four counts of illegally detaining children and one of murder.
 Before the start of the murder trial on 14 May, two more babies’ bodies were unearthed at Newlands.

 After months of feverish press coverage, the Wellington Supreme Court was jam-packed for the trial.
 The jury cleared Martha of murder, but Dan Cooper – dubbed ‘Herod the Horrible’ by NZ Truth – was found guilty and sentenced to death.
 He was hanged at the Terrace Gaol, Wellington, on 16 June.